PF94/2003page/dont_want.md

 2. any attempts at cleaning M$ CSS (*cough cough* #4)
 3. riske/suggestive content
-4. pulling "clean" pull requests at the wrong time (continue in this branch)
+4. pulling "clean" pull requests at the wrong time
+5. modern code such as HTML5 and CSS3
+6. Using editors which are not approved.
+(continue in this branch)